 At top right there is a further button - Active or Inactive.
-This can be used to disable the Teacher / Student system completely, even if a Student receiver is still connected.
+This can be used to disable the Teacher / Student system completely,

 4. Telemetry, Timer, Servo Display, Notes and Quick-Select-Buttons

 Once you have created a new model and bound one or more receivers, you can display important information on the main screen using the telemetry widgets.
 You can select any of five different types of widgets.